microsoft/TypeScript-React-Starter/README.md

 At some point you might need routing.
 There are several solutions, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) for addtional details.